jesjobom/websocket-server-spring-example/README.md

 See that I don't want to add Spring Security to this example.

 TODO: config a custom channel interceptor to block multiple subscriptions to the same private channel.
-Otherwise it is possible to force a subscription a receive private messages to a user.
+Otherwise it is possible to force a subscription and receive private messages to a user.
 When a user subscribes to "/user/subscribe/private", internally it is translated to "/subscribe/private-user<session-id>".

+TODO: Using the above custom channel interceptor, detect new connected user and show to everyone "new user connected (<user_name>)".